AdamSmasherDerby/Statsbook-Tool/README.md

     * Added tooltips to error list
     * Added check for ᚾ in lineups.
     * Added check for fouled out skater still in box
+* 1.1.6 -
+    * Added checks for skaters not on IGRF.
+(Duplicates conditional formatting from StatsBook.)